NunzioKnerr/pannotator_analyse/PannotatoR_Examples.md

 ![](Data_files/Fig_5f.png)

-# Analysis of desert oak crown health data
+# Analysis of desert oak crown health data {#analysis-of-desert-oak-crown-health-data}

-## Import the lookup csv containing size classes and match to size class data in the df_oak object
+## Import the lookup csv containing size classes and match to size class data in the df_oak object {#import-the-lookup-csv-containing-size-classes-and-match-to-size-class-data-in-the-df_oak-object}

 ``` r
 # The original df_oak data have been imported in code above